Hanuman: Festivals and celebrations

 Hanuman is a central figure in the annual Ramlila celebrations in India, and seasonal dramatic arts in southeast Asia, particularly in Thailand; and Bali and Java, Indonesia.
 Ramlila is a dramatic folk re-enactment of the life of Rama according to the ancient Hindu epic Ramayana or secondary literature based on it such as the Ramcharitmanas.
 It particularly refers to the thousands of dramatic plays and dance events that are staged during the annual autumn festival of Navratri in India.
-Hanuman is featured in many parts of the folk-enacted play of the legendary war between Good and Evil, with the celebrations climaxing in Vijayadashami.
+Hanuman is featured in many parts of the folk-enacted play of the lmythological war between Good and Evil, with the celebrations climaxing in Vijayadashami.

 The Ramlila festivities were declared by UNESCO as one of the "Intangible Cultural Heritages of Humanity" in 2008.
 Ramlila is particularly notable in the historically important Hindu cities of Ayodhya, Varanasi, Vrindavan, Almora, Satna and Madhubani – cities in Uttar Pradesh, Uttarakhand, Bihar and Madhya Pradesh.

 Hanuman's birthday is observed by some Hindus as Hanuman Jayanti.
 It falls in much of India in the traditional month of Chaitra in the lunisolar Hindu calendar, which overlaps with March and April.
 However, in parts of Kerala and Tamil Nadu, Hanuman Jayanti is observed in the regional Hindu month of Mārgaḻi, which overlaps with December and January.
-The festive day is observed with devotees gathering at Hanuman temples before sunrise, and day long spiritual recitations and story reading about the victory of good over evil.
+The festive day is observed with devotees gathering at Hanuman temples before sunrise, and day-long spiritual recitations and story reading about the victory of good over evil.

+In Lucknow, Bada Mangal, a festival dedicated to Hanuman, is celebrated every Tuesday during the Hindu month of Jyeshtha, which overlaps with May and June.
+It is observed across all Hanuman temples across the city, with an estimated 3,000 bhandaras held to distribute food and refreshments to devotees.